molevolworkshop/molevolworkshop.github.io/software/jetstream2023.md

 You will need to mount the shared /var/pyenv directory on each instance.
 This involves:
 * adding a line to `/etc/exports` on MOLE-2023-base for each VM instance (allowing that VM instance to access the share);
 * restart the server on MOLE-2023-base (`sudo systemctl restart nfs-kernel-server`)
+* you will probably want to add each VM to the known_hosts file on your local laptop to avoid getting asked it is OK to connect for each:

+    ssh-keyscan 149.165.172.121 >> ~/.ssh/known_hosts

 * mount the folder `/var/pyenv` on each VM instance

 You can use a script such as the following to mount the folder on all VMs at once (assuming MOLE-2023-base is exporting to all of them):